diegzumillo/Ballbox/README.md

           }
       }

-      // Register collision callback for the controlled sphere SetSphereCollisionCallback(world, sphere, OnSphereHitsBox);
+      // Register collision callback for the sphere SetSphereCollisionCallback(world, sphere, OnSphereHitsBox);

       // Simulate for 1000 steps.
 (Or in a while loop, like any sane game developer.
 This AI is mad.)